turbot/tailpipe-docs/docs/learn.md

 Tailpipe is a high-performance data collection and querying tool that makes it easy to collect, store, and analyze log data.
 With Tailpipe, you can:

 > [!NOTE]
-> this list is provisional, needs discussion, it's the first thing people see
+> this list is provisional, needs discussion, it's the first thing people see.
-> second two items may be too advanced for this context?
+> the second two items may be too advanced for this context?
 > if so, what are more basic things to call out here?

 - Collect logs from various sources and store them efficiently in parquet files